Secretariat

 • Evidence of student research accomplishments and testimonials

-The nomination package must consist of all of the following:
+The nomination package consists of all of the following:

-• The nominator is responsible for describing the nominee's work in relation to his or her particular discipline in language which the multidisciplinary committee adjudicating this award can comprehend.
+1. The nominator is responsible for describing the nominee's work in relation to their discipline in language which the multidisciplinary committee adjudicating this award can comprehend.

-• This letter should lay out the broader research/creative program of the nominee over the previous five years.
+2. This letter lays out the broader research/creative program of the nominee over the previous five years.

-• It should also highlight any outstanding creative or research achievement[s] in that same time period.
-Nominators will provide a description of the nominee’s research / creative endeavor, emphasizing how it meets the four criteria and related descriptive attributes, as outlined in the Evaluation Criteria.
-The researcher’s role in any joint/multi-disciplinary projects should be clearly outlined.
+3. It also highlights any outstanding creative or research achievement[s] in that same period.
+Nominators provide a description of the nominee’s research / creative endeavor, emphasizing how it meets the four criteria and related descriptive attributes, as outlined in the Evaluation Criteria.
+The researcher’s role in any joint/multi-disciplinary projects are clearly outlined.

-• Exactly five letters of support must be included (500 words maximum).
-The nominator is responsible for soliciting letters of support from outside the UFV community.
+3. Exactly five letters of support are included (500 words maximum).
+The nominator is responsible for soliciting letters of support from inside and outside the UFV community.
 The nominee may suggest a list of colleagues from whom it would be suitable to solicit letters of support:

-• Two letters should come from recognized scholars specializing in a similar field of research/creative endeavour who can speak to the quality and significance of the nominee's work in the field.
+1. Two letters from recognized scholars (from outside UFV) specializing in a similar field of research/creative endeavour address the quality and significance of the nominee's work in the field.

-• Up to two additional letters may also come from non-academic sources who have a connection to, and comprehension of, the research/creative activity being nominated (i.e. government agencies, industry, community partners), or a former/current student who has experienced the nominees’ incorporation of research into the classroom.
+2. Three additional letters can be from recognized scholars but my also come from non-academic sources who have a connection to, and comprehension of, the research/creative activity being nominated (i.e. government agencies, industry, community partners), or a former/current student who has experienced the nominees’ incorporation of research into the classroom.

 The Research Excellence Award (REA) selection committee, a subcommittee of the Senate Research Committee, is responsible for receiving nominations and recommending a recipient for the award.
 The Senate Awards and Honours Committee reviews the documentation to ensure procedural requirements have been met, before recommending the recipient to Senate for approval.